uclnlp/fakenewschallenge/README.md

 (TF-IDF) vectors of the headline and body

 A schematic overview of the setup is provided below.
-Further detailed information can be found in the [model description](https://github.com/uclmr/fakenewschallenge/blob/master/description/uclmr_model_description.pdf) submitted as part of FNC-1.
+Further detailed information can be found in a [short paper](http://arxiv.org/abs/1707.03264) on arXiv and the [model description](https://github.com/uclmr/fakenewschallenge/blob/master/description/uclmr_model_description.pdf) submitted as part of FNC-1.

 <br>